cschneid/sinatra-book/book/Deployment.markdown

 the view directory.
 In that case, add `:views => '/path/to/views/'` to the Sinatra options in your Rackup file.

+You may encounter the dreaded "Ruby (Rack) application could not be started" error with this message "can't activate rack (>= 0.9.1, < 1.0, runtime), already activated rack-0.4.0".
+This happens because DreamHost has version 0.4.0 installed, when recent versions of Sinatra require more recent versions of Rack.
+The solution is to explicitly require the rack and sinatra gems in your config.ru.
+Add the following two lines to the start of your config.ru file:

+       require '/home/USERNAME/.gem/ruby/1.8/gems/rack-VERSION-OF-RACK-GEM-YOU-HAVE-INSTALLELD/lib/rack.rb'
+       require '/home/USERNAME/.gem/ruby/1.8/gems/sinatra-VERSION-OF-SINATRA-GEM-YOU-HAVE-INSTALLELD/lib/sinatra.rb'

 FastCGI (Sinatra <= 0.3)                        {#deployment_fastcgi}
 -------